Desk Layout

 FAQ

 It helps with steadiness and focus; if space is tight, a chair, cabinet, or screen can stand in.
+The point is to reduce surprise disturbance from behind.

 Related Reading